Spanish Doctorate

 The members of the oral examination committee will receive copies of the dissertation prospectus at least ten days prior to the scheduled examination date.
 The oral examination will focus on the proposal, but its larger purpose is to assure that the candidate has adequate control of the general field of the dissertation.
 Thus, the committee may wish to follow up in some of the weaker areas of the written examinations, or probe further aspects related to the dissertation not covered in the written examinations.
 The candidates will be expected to consult with their committees to ascertain if there are any specific areas needing special attention.

-At the oral examination, questions may be asked by any member of the senior staff, but the decision to pass or fail the candidate is made by the oral exam committee (consisting on five graduate faculty; one an external member to the department).
+At the oral examination, questions may be asked by any member of the senior staff, but the decision to pass or fail the candidate is made by the oral exam committee (consisting of five graduate faculty; one is an external member to the department).
 According to the regulations of the KU Office of Graduate Affairs, if the student fails the comprehensive examination in any of its areas (written -areas A, B, C- and/or oral) it may be repeated on the recommendation of the department, but under no circumstances may it be taken more than three times.
 And it may not be repeated until at least ninety days have elapsed since the last unsuccessful attempt.
 Normally, a student would repeat the oral examination before the end of the semester following the semester in which the previous oral examination was given.
-After the student passes this examination, his/her status, as far as the KU Office of Graduate Affairs is concerned, is changed from that of Ph.D. aspirant to that of a candidate for the Ph.D.
+After the student passes this examination, their status, as far as the KU Office of Graduate Affairs is concerned, is changed from that of a PhD aspirant to that of a candidate for the PhD.

 If the student changes the dissertation topic after this examination has been successfully completed, a new dissertation proposal must be prepared and approved by the student's dissertation committee and by the department's Graduate Studies Committee.